jjwithanr/obsidian_bible_study/docs/New Testament/2 Timothy/2Timothy3.md

 There is no book that has so much “power” as the Bible; none that is so efficient in moving the hearts, and consciences, and intellects of mankind.
 There is no book that has moved so many minds; none that has produced so deep and permanent effects on the world.
 #barnes

+At least in pious Palestinian Jewish homes with access to sufficient resources, boys were normally taught the “sacred writings” from around the age of five; teaching Scriptures to the children was commanded in the Old Testament (Deut 6:7; cf., e.g., Ps 71:17; 78:5-7).
+Other peoples often expressed amazement at how well instructed Jewish children were in their ancestral traditions.
+#craigkeener

 #### v.16
 >All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness,